-The letter was unaddressed, unmarked and generally uninteresting, which is how it made it into the pile of Florian Willamette’s personal correspondence.
+The letter was unaddressed, unmarked and generally uninteresting, which was how it made it into the pile of Florian Willamette’s personal correspondence.
 It could have been mistaken for a plain envelope had it not been sealed.
 Willamette spotted it right away.
 It was different from the rest.
 Understated.
 He’d been going through a Simplicity phase of late; tired from all the flash and spectacle his work entailed and so the envelope stuck out.
 The thought that it could be anthrax or otherwise booby trapped didn’t occur to him until after he opened the letter, but then, who would want to kill him?

 What he found was confusing and hard to suss out at first.
 The contents of the envelope appeared to be two unrelated items.
 One was a single page typed letter in a soothing font that drew the eye.
 The other appeared to be a still from a TV special about a series of murders.
 With his face on it.
 He read on.